Video Monetization

 Mighty Networks, on the other hand, offers a broader range of features, including advanced customization, monetization options, and robust community-building tools, making it a stronger choice for creators who want more control and flexibility.

-Should I use Mighty Networks or Thinkrific?
+Should I use Mighty Networks or Thinkific?

 For those deciding between Mighty Networks vs. Thinkific, it comes down to your focus.
 Choose Thinkific if your priority is creating and selling structured online courses, while Mighty Networks is great for building a vibrant community around your content with more engagement and monetization options.